danieladebi/Personal-Portfolio/README.md

 _Developed in July 2019_

 #### Description
-This program is a neural network that is able to identify poker hands with over 99% accuracy.
-(99.6% was my best model)
+This program is a neural network that is able to identify poker hands with over 99% accuracy (best model was 99.62% accurate).
+I used the UCI machine learning repository to gather data to train this model, and ended up using over 1,000,000 data points total to train and test the data.
 #### Reason for Development
-This is was the first time I created a neural network without following any tutorials online, and I was also curious to see how neural networks could guess
+This is was the first time I created a neural network without following any tutorials online, and I was also curious to see how neural networks go about classifying different sets of numbers, and I found this poker hand classifier as an easy way to do so.
+#### Room For Improvement
+While this model was very accurate for more common hands (i.e. one pair, two pairs, etc.), this model was much less accurate for more rare hands like four of a kind, or a straight flush, or even just straights in general.
+This is most likely because the dataset I used was not evenly distributed, so if I were to make this project again, I would prolly try and get an evenly distributed amount of each hand type, so my neural network could better form its classification.

 ### Stock Predictor
 *__Developed in June 2019__*